 - How is

-used? - What is a policy?
-What policies are there, and how can we write our own policy?
+StructuredTaskScopeused? - What is a policy?
+Which policies are there, and how can we write our own?

-- What is the advantage of Structured Concurrency?
+- What is the benefit of Structured Concurrency?

-You can find a companion demo application (with Java 21 and Java 25 code) in this GitHub repository.
+You'll find an accompanying demo application in this GitHub repository.

-Let’s start by looking at how we have implemented concurrent subtasks so far.
+Let's first take a look at how we've implemented concurrent subtasks so far.

 Why Do We Need Structured Concurrency?

-Suppose a task consists of various – mainly blocking – subtasks that can be done concurrently (e.g., accessing data from a database or calling a remote API).
+When a task consists of several – primarily blocking – subtasks that can be performed concurrently (e.g., accessing data from a database or calling a remote API), we could previously use the Java Executor framework for this.

 Invoice createInvoice(int orderId, int customerId, String language)